ktomanelli/Technicode.io/src/posts/2020-11-01-solving-interview-questions-palindromes/index.md

 ## Edge Cases

-Now these solutions will work fine for single word palindromes like 'racecar' but not for sentances or multi-word strings like 'taco cat'.
+Now these solutions will work fine for single word palindromes like 'racecar' but not for sentences or multi-word strings like 'taco cat'.
 We also want to account for the possibility that a string with capital letters can be checked, so we'll have to add some code to account for these cases.

 ```
 const isPalindrome=(string)=>{